onecoldwhiteday/onecoldwhiteday/README.md

 ### Hey!
 I'm young self-taught developer.
 Formal barista guy.
-Interested with data analysis and game development.
+Interested with data analysis and game development(mostly computer graphics).
 Love to play  with data, graphics, math and stuff.
 P.S.
 Also like low poly art and modular synths tho
 <!--